catalyst/moodle-auth_saml2/README.md

 How does it work?
 =================

-It completely embeds a SimpleSamlPhp instance which is dynamically configured the way it should be and inherits almost all of it's configuration from moodle configuration.
+It completely embeds a SimpleSamlPhp instance as an internal dependancy which is dynamically configured the way it should be and inherits almost all of it's configuration from moodle configuration.
 In the future we should be able to swap to a differnt internal SAML implementation and the plugin GUI shouldn't need to change at all.

-== Embedded SSP ==

 === Moodle TODO ===